LAION-AI/audio-dataset/README.md

 ### Key of each type of label and its format

+The label of the audio is saved in a `.json` file as a dict.
 The key of the data labels and its format:

-- captions: The captions or natural text description of the audio.
-The text is a list containing strings where each entry is one caption/description.
+- `text`: The text of the audio which would be used to train the model.
+The `text` is a list containing strings where each entry is one caption/description.
+This could be caption, description, or made up text description of the audio from tags (e.g.: "This is an audio containing A, B, and C.").
-- (more TBD): (TODO @yusong)
+- `tag`: The tag of the audio. `tag` is a list containing strings where each entry is one tag.
+This could be class label (e.g., AudioSet) or tag of the audio without having the notion of class label, or metadata of the audio.
+- `original_data`: Any form of original data associated with the audio.
+Can be in arbitary form as long as consistent inside dataset.
+For example, if the original data of the audio is not in the form of tag or text description, you could save the original data here.
-  (Please add more to here if you come up with more types of label)
+- (Please add more to here if you come up with more types of label)

 ### Preprocess scripts